thegworld/gtx-browser/tools/get_asan_chrome/README.md

 # Download ASAN Chrome

-This directory contains a helper script to download ASAN builds of Chromium.
+This directory contains a helper script to download ASAN builds of GTx Browser.
 ## Usage

 Several command line flags are provided if you want more control over what build